broadinstitute/taigapy/README.md

 # taigapy
 Library for reading from taiga in python

+See [here](https://confluence.broadinstitute.org/display/CPDS/Taiga) for installing taigr, the library for reading from taiga in R

 ## Token set up

 First, you need to get your authorization token so the client library can make requests on your behalf.
 Go to: